giobros/torsionator/README.md

 ```

 ## 4 **Run (detached, with GPU)**<br>
-The user can change the script run.sh inside the container folder to select which options apply to the scanning
+The user can change and use the script run.sh inside the container folder to select which options apply to the scanning.
-In particular the modification to do are:
+The modification needed are:
  - change the folder name *your_folder* with the actual folder name in --bind "$HOME/<your_folder>:/data" and the pdb *ROOT* in flag --pdb /data/<ROOT>.pdb
  - change the scanning options:
 ```